Karenxzr/IDHmut/README.md

 ## 2. Training Model

 After tiling the slides, we can start training models.
+A csv file for --df_path is also required.
+Example can be found in csv folder with name of training.csv.
+Basically, three columns are required: 1. label column, use --y_col to assign label name; 2.
+'Path': paths for storing all tiles from each slide; 3.
+'Train_Test': containing values of 'Train'/'Validation'/'Test'.
+Train and Validation are required.

 `python3 Train.py --result_dir ‘/path/for/model’ --df_path ‘/path/to/metadata.csv’ --workers 16 --CNN densenet --no_age --patch_n 200 --spatial_sample_off --n_epoch 100 --lr 0.00001 --optimizer Adam --use_scheduler --balance 0.5 --balance_training --freeze_batchnorm --pooling mean --notes model0`